Economics of Land Degradation Initiative: Land degradation

-Land degradation and desertification threaten people’s livelihood on a global scale.
+Land degradation and desertification threaten peoples’ livelihood on a global scale.
 Every year, 20 million hectares of fertile land become degraded and within the last 40 years, around one third of the total agricultural land on earth has become unproductive through degradation processes.
 Less developed countries are more vulnerable to desertification and land degradation, as they lack the infrastructure and capital to deal with this threat and implement long-term sustainable land management.
 Soil on degraded land is less resilient and crops grown on degraded soil produce lower yields.

 Land degradation also negatively influences global food security: in the next 25 years, global food production might drop by up to 12%.
 This will lead to an increase in average food prices of up to 30%.

 Estimates show that the annual costs of land degradation are up to €3.4 trillion.
 Paired with the growing world population and an increasing demand for alternative land management products such as biofuels land degradation causes poverty, food insecurity, reduced availability of clean water, and increased vulnerability towards climate change and extreme weather conditions.